A Book Club of One's Own

 To post on the message board, participate in polls and interact with other members, please use the Bookclubs site.

 Where to Find Free Ebooks and Audio Books Online

 - Audible is offering a collection of books in audio format for free.
-These are primarily children’s books and Call of the Wild is included.
+These are primarily children’s books.
 This is a great resource and may only be offered for a limited time.

-- The Internet Archive is a large repository of books, audio, video, websites and software.
+- The Internet Archive is a large repository of books, audio, video, websites, and software.
 Access is free once you create an account.
 There is much to discover here and multiple ways to access the information.
-They do have Call of the Wild, but, in general, this is a site for older students and researchers.

 - Lit2Go is part of an educational resource clearinghouse based in Florida.
-This limited collection of ebooks and audio books includes Call of the Wild in both formats.
-Also contains background information.
+This limited collection of ebooks and audiobooks includes many classics.

-- Overdrive can be accessed via the Libby app or directly through their web site.
+- Overdrive can be accessed via the Libby app or directly through their website.
 You will need your library card and PIN to check out books.
-Overdrive has both the audio and ebook versions of Call of the Wild.

 Not Sure What to Read Next?